pexpats logo

 FAQs

-In this case, you should seek permission from your employer to begin your side job.
-Check the employment contract, and discuss the details with your employer before you apply for a trade license.
+In this case, you should ask your employer for permission before starting your side job.
+Check your employment contract and speak with your employer before applying for a trade license.

-Income tax from your trade licence’s side business and the employee income tax are merged together and declared in one tax report.
-All tax discounts and bonuses are then applied to the full previous tax year.
+If you work both as an employee and through a trade license in the Czech Republic, your income is merged and declared in one tax return.
+All tax discounts and bonuses are applied to your total income for the full tax year.

 As a trade license holder for side income, you can still apply the 60/40 tax method.
 However, if you are using tax bonuses and discounts with your full-time employment, you will pay full income tax from the taxable amount.